iter8-tools/docs/docs/user-guide/metrics_store.md

 # Metrics store

 Iter8 provides a metrics store for A/B/n and performance metrics.
-This simplifies the set up and execution test scenarios.
+This simplifies the set up and execution of test scenarios.
 Iter8 currently supports the following databases:

 - [BadgerDB](https://dgraph.io/docs/badger/)
 - [Redis](https://redis.com/)